 LTA’s Customer Service Counters at Sin Ming Drive are currently open for members of public with appointments.

 e-Lobbies are open for public to access digital vehicle services.
-Motorists can also access vehicle-related digital services via the OneMotoring website (www.onemotoring.com.sg).
+Motorists can also access vehicle-related digital services via the OneMotoring website (onemotoring.lta.gov.sg).

 Please refer to the news release for more details.

 The Land Transport Authority (LTA) has completed its latest review of Electronic Road Pricing (ERP) rates.
-ERP rates will be reduced at specific locations of the Southbound CTE for the December school holiday period.
-The ERP rates will subsequently revert to the pre-school holiday rates with effect from 4 January 2021, Monday.
+ERP rates will be adjusted by $1 on the AYE and CTE during specified time periods.

 Please refer to the news release for more details.